What does a Marine Technician do?

 The job outlook for Marine Technicians is promising, with an average of 3,300 job positions available each year.
 This steady demand highlights the importance of skilled professionals in this field.
 The Bureau of Labor Statistics (BLS) projects a 2% increase in job openings from 2022 to 2032, indicating a stable and growing career path for those interested in marine technology.

-Marine Technicians enjoy a competitive average annual salary of $53,470, according to the BLS.
-This compensation reflects the specialized skills and knowledge required for the role.
-Additionally, the average hourly wage stands at $25.71, offering a rewarding income for professionals in this field.
-These figures make marine technology a lucrative career choice for job seekers.
+Marine Technicians enjoy a competitive average national annual compensation of $53,470.
+This figure reflects the value placed on their expertise in maintaining and repairing marine vessels and equipment.
+Additionally, the average hourly compensation stands at $25.71, offering a rewarding income for those who pursue this career.
+These figures make marine technology an attractive option for job seekers looking for both stability and financial benefits.

 Continue to Salaries for Marine Technician